145th Air Refueling Squadron: Strategic Air Command

-In December 1974 Tactical Air Command transferred its Air Refueling units to Strategic Air Command.
-Later in 1975, the 160th ARG became the first Air National Guard unit to convert to the Boeing KC-135 Stratotanker all jet tanker aircraft as part of SAC's Eighth Air Force.
-The group was the first ANG unit to perform the SAC 24-hour Alert mission and pass a SAC Operational Readiness Inspection in July 1976.
+In December 1974, air refueling units formerly gained on mobilization by Tactical Air Command became gaied by Strategic Air Command (SAC) as the single manager for Air Force air refueling.
+Later in 1975, the squadron became the first Air National Guard unit to convert to the Boeing KC-135 Stratotanker jet tanker aircraft.
+The group was the first ANG unit to perform the SAC 24-hour alert mission and pass a SAC Operational Readiness Inspection in July 1976.

-The 160th also participated in SAC overseas Tanker Task Forces and other priority missions worldwide.
+The 145th also participated in SAC overseas tanker task forces and other priority missions worldwide.
 In 1984, the KC-135As were re-engined and redesignated as KC-135Es.
 The upgrade to turbofan engines provided a significant increase in performance, safety and reliability.

-In August 1990, the 160th was one of the first Air Guard units to deploy aircraft to the Middle East after Iraq's invasion of Kuwait.
-Aircraft, aircrews and support personnel began volunteer rotational Desert Shield deployments to a provisional Tanker Task Force at King Abdul Aziz Air Base, Jeddah, Saudi Arabia (1709th ARS (P)).
-The 160th was called to active duty on 20 December 1990.
-Deployment began on 28 December and the 160th became part of three Provisional Air Refueling Wings at Al Banteen Air Base, Abu Dhabi (1712th ARS (P)), Al Dhafra Air Base, Dubai (1705th ARS (P)), and Jeddah.
-Additional personnel augmented a regional support base at Moron AB, Spain while others deployed to various bases to "backfill" for deployed active duty personnel.
+In August 1990, the 145th was one of the first Air Guard units to deploy aircraft to the Middle East after Iraq's invasion of Kuwait.
+Aircraft, aircrews and support personnel began volunteer rotational Operation Desert Shield deployments to a provisional tanker task force at King Abdul Aziz Air Base, Jeddah, Saudi Arabia (the 1709th Air Refueling Wing (Provisional)).
+The 145th was called to active duty on 20 December 1990.
+Deployment began on 28 December and the 145th became part of three provisional air refueling wings at Al Banteen Air Base, Abu Dhabi, Al Dhafra Air Base, Dubai, and Jeddah.
 Aircraft and volunteer aircrews were heavily involved in "Air Bridge" refueling missions supporting deployment of combat forces to Southwest Asia.
 Combat flying missions for Operation Desert Storm commenced on 17 January 1991.
-The 160th compiled a remarkable record of mission accomplishment during combat operations.
-When hostilities ended, the 160th returned home in March 1991 to a tremendous welcome by families and friends.

-September 1991 brought the stand down of the SAC Alert mission which the 160th ARG had maintained continuously for more than 15 years.
-The 145th ARS began the conversion to KC-135R aircraft in October 1991, and in June 1992, the Strategic Air Command was inactivated with 160th ARG becoming part of the new Air Mobility Command.
+September 1991 brought the stand down of the SAC Alert mission which the squadron had maintained continuously for more than 15 years.
+The 145th began the conversion to KC-135R aircraft in October 1991, and in June 1992, SAC was inactivated with the squadron becoming gained by the new Air Mobility Command.